zzrobin/ukeremefer55io/index.md

 ### Travel by car from Vienna
 * By car, i.e. from Vienna, you have ~700 km of drive
 * To travel through Hungary you will need "Vignete" [Info](https://maglit.me/vigneteinfo)
-***NOTICE : Serbia is not part of EU so you will have to go through border control on the Hungarian-Serbian border and you will need a passport.***
+* ***NOTICE : SERBIA IS NOT PART OF EU SO YOU WILL HAVE TO GO THROUGH BORDER CONTROL ON THE HUNGARIAN-SERBIAN BORDER AND YOU WILL NEED A PASSPORT.***
-* ***AVOID: Avoid at all cost the border crossing "Horgoš" as it is a death queue during summer [Location]([Location](https://maglit.me/horgosbordercrossing)), this is because it is the main highway border crossing so a lot of people do not know of other possibilities.***
+* ***AVOID: AVOID AT ALL COST THE BORDER CROSSING "HORGOŠ" AS IT IS A DEATH QUEUE DURING SUMMER [Location]([Location](https://maglit.me/horgosbordercrossing)), this is because it is the main highway border crossing so a lot of people do not know of other possibilities.***
 * Better alternatives: [Kelebija/Tompa](https://maglit.me/kelebijabordercrossing), [Bajmok](https://maglit.me/bajmokbordercrossing), [Bački vinogradi](https://maglit.me/bajmokbordercrossing)
 * Vienna -> Klenje  (Kelebija/Tompa is set as a border crossing just as an example)